dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

 Install-Package Microsoft.Net.Http
 ```

 We can simplify the error logic a lot by using the EnsureSuccessStatusCode() method on the response object.
-This will through an exception if the status code is anything other than a 200 OK.
+This will throw an exception if the status code is anything other than a 200 OK.

 ```
 using (var httpClient = new HttpClient(handler))